Paul-Lez/Stacks-project/README.md

 We are currently reworking some parts of the code to get better and cleaner definitions (we aim to get this stuff in mathlib eventually).
 Current WIP includes:
 - 2-Yoneda
 - Implementing descent data structure
-- More general theory of fibers of functors
+- More general theory of fibers of functors (e.g. clivages, etc)